rbstrachan/python/README.md

 ### Naming Conventions
 In Python, class names are written in CamelCase and object names are written in lowercase with underscores.
 Modules that contain classes should still be named in lowercase with underscores.

+### Knowing Which Exception You Need To Handle
+It can be hard to know what kind of exception to handle when writing code.
+Try writing your code without a try block, and make it generate an error.
+The traceback will tell you what kind of exception your program needs to handle.

+### Deciding To Report An Error
+Well-written, properly tested code is not very prone to internal errors such as syntax or logical errors.
+But every time your program depends on something external such as user input or the existence of a file, there's a possibility of an exception being raised.
+It's up to you how to communicate errors to your users.
+Sometimes users need to know if a file is missing; sometimes it's better to handle the error silently.